ipfs-cluster/ipfs-cluster-website/content/documentation/starting.md

 A different, more flexible approach is to start a single peer and then *bootstrap* other peers to it.
 As they are bootstrapped, the Cluster will grow with the new peers.
 This is mostly useful when:

 * You are building your cluster manually, or you are adding new peers to it
 * You don't know the IPs or ports your peers will listen to (other than the first).
-Note that `/dns/` addresses in the `peerset` file are supported though.
+Note that `/dns4/` and `/dns6` addresses in the `peerstore` file are supported.

 <div class="tipbox tip">This method is demonstrated in the <a href="/guides/quickstart">Quickstart guide</a>.</div>